-A. Domestic and International Tobacco Businesses
+A. Tobacco Businesses

-Domestic and international tobacco businesses engage in the sale of tobacco products.
+Tobacco businesses engage in the sale of tobacco products.

-Revenue from sales of products is recognized upon delivery of the products because the customer obtains control of the products upon delivery, by which the Group evaluates that the performance obligation is satisfied.
-Revenue is measured at the consideration promised in a contract with a customer, less discounts, rebates and taxes, including consumption tax.
-In addition, where the Group makes payments to the customer, except the case when consideration payable to the customer is a payment for a distinct product or service from the customer, revenue is measured at the amount which is consideration promised with the customer, less consideration payable to the customer.
+The Group evaluates that the performance obligation is satisfied when the customer obtains control of the products upon delivery and recognizes revenue upon delivery of the products.
+Revenue is measured at the consideration promised in the contract with customers, less discounts, rebates and taxes, including consumption tax.
+In addition, where the Group makes payments to the customer, except in the case when consideration payable to the customer is a payment for a distinct product or service from the customer, revenue is measured at the amount which is consideration promised with the customer, less consideration payable to the customer.

-Considerations for transactions are received mainly within one year from satisfying their performance obligations and includes no significant financing components.
+Considerations for transactions are received mainly within one year from the satisfaction of the performance obligations and includes no significant financing components.